ruitcatarino/ruitcatarino/README.md

 Hey &nbsp;

-I'm Rui, a Software Engineer specializing in Backend Development.
+I'm Rui, a Software Engineer specializing in Backend Development and a Python enthusiast.

 I'm interest in Computer Vision, Automation, IoT, Self-Hosting, Linux, and much more.